cloudmesh/cloudmesh1/doc/source/developer.rst

 it to ~/.futuregrid/cloudmesh.yaml you need to correct this.

-WARNING: If you have a working yaml file, than I suggest you copy this first into a backup before overwriting somthing that worked befor ;-)
+WARNING: If you have a working yaml file, than I suggest you copy this first into a backup before overwriting something that worked before ;-)

 In future we will have::